DAIKICHI-PSC/RS-02/README.md

 2025/3/19 Added virtual parallel processing.
 In addition to the program from the beginning, you can also virtually execute programs from the specified N number in parallel.

+2025/11/29 Deleted all unnecessary functions that has not been used.